Los Angeles Clippers at Memphis Grizzlies

 Current Total: 182.5

 Odds Courtesy of Bookmaker

-Bettors will likely back the Grizzlies due to their 4-1 ATS mark as a favorite in the playoffs, while the Clippers are 1-4 ATS in their last five games on three or more days of rest.
+Bettors will likely back the Grizzlies due to their 6-2-2 ATS mark in quarterfinal action, while the Clippers are 1-3-1 ATS as a road underdog.

 Don’t miss out on a winning season and let the NBA handicappers at Maddux Sports line your pockets with cash.
 Long term packages are available now!